jensens/blog/blog/2024/esp8266-platformio-littlefs.md

 ## The problem

 I use platform.io with Visual Studio Code.
-I have a NodeMCU V2 and want to use the LittleFS filesystem.
+I want to use the LittleFS filesystem.
 I followed the instructions from the [Platform.io documentation](https://docs.platformio.org/en/latest/platforms/espressif8266.html#uploading-files-to-file-system-littlefs).
+Well, I tought I did.

 I created a `data` folder in my project and put some files in it.

-The  I used the `platformio.ini` file to set the filesystem to `littlefs`:
+I used the `platformio.ini` file to set the filesystem to `littlefs`:

 ```ini
 ...